Hungry Healthy Happy

 • Add the 20 g Fresh ginger, 1 Green chilli and 2 tablespoon Garam masala and cook for 2 minutes longer.

 • Put 400 g Lamb mince and 3 Tomatoes into the pan, brown the mince and then cook on low for 20 minutes.
-Season with 1 pinch Sea salt and black pepper and add a little water if needed.
+Season with 1 pinch Sea salt and add a little water if needed.

 • Add 3 tablespoon Natural yogurt, 60 g Peas and f10 g Fresh coriander (cilantro), stir and cook for 2 minutes.